 Oak Hall at Husky Village brings together students with international and multi-cultural interests, experiences, and aspirations to live together and participate in special activities that foster intercultural exchange.
 Domestic and international students are welcome to apply.

 Students, faculty and staff can play an active role in promoting awareness and understanding of diversity, social justice, gender equity, historically underrepresented communities, and multiculturalism through the Diversity Council, as well as various on-campus and outreach programs.

-The Office of Student Life is a hub for all campus clubs and organizations, including Human Equality and Rights Everywhere, Students Organizing Diversity Activities, and the Muslim Student Organization, among others.
+The Office of Student Life is a hub for all campus clubs and organizations, including ACT, Human Equality and Rights Everywhere, Students Organizing Diversity Activities, and the Muslim Student Organization, among others.